techierathore/TechieBlog/docs/stories/FAST-TRACK-BACKLOG.md

 ## Success Metrics

-**Dev-Ready Definition:**
+**Dev-Ready Definition:** ALL CRITERIA MET
-1. `dotnet run` starts the application without errors
+1. [x] `dotnet run` starts the application without errors
-2. Navigate to homepage - see list of posts
+2. [x] Navigate to homepage - see list of posts
-3. Click a post - see full post content
+3. [x] Click a post - see full post content
-4. Login as admin - access admin dashboard
+4. [x] Login as admin - access admin dashboard
-5. Create a new post with category and tags
+5. [x] Create a new post with category and tags
-6. Publish post - appears on homepage
+6. [x] Publish post - appears on homepage
-7. Register new user - can login
+7. [x] Register new user - can login

 ---